I became interested in scrapbooking when I saw a memory scrapbook that my best friend had created for her wedding.

 Her wedding scrapbook was absolutely gorgeous and after getting a look at it, I started to ask questions.
 Things like where did she get her supplies?
 How did she get started scrapbooking?
 And how could I get started?

-According to her, the easiest way to get started on your very first memory scrapbook was just to purchase:
+According to my friend, the easiest way to get started on your very first memory scrapbook is just to purchase:

 She also suggested acid-free paper as well, so that your pages don’t yellow as they age.
 Well, needless to say, after all that I was hooked!

 So, if you’re new to scrapbooking — as I was a few years ago — how do you create your first scrapbook page when you’re a total beginner?

 Scrapbooking On A Budget

 My first piece of advice is: Don’t go out and buy the store!